ray-project/ray/doc/source/serve/scaling-and-resource-allocation.md

 ## Autoscaling

 Serve also supports a demand-based replica autoscaler.
 It adjusts to traffic spikes by observing queue sizes and making scaling decisions to add or remove replicas.
-To configure it, you can set the `autoscaling` field in deployment options.
+To configure it, you can set the `autoscaling_config` field in deployment options.

 ```python
 @serve.deployment(